-Some areas of the larger cities in New Zealand, such as the city centre in Wellington, offer free Wi-Fi for those with laptops and handheld devices.
-There is also free Wi-Fi in most airports and many cafés and restaurants.
+Some areas of the larger cities in New Zealand, such as the city centre in Wellington, offer free WiFi for those with laptops and handheld devices.
+There is also free WiFi in most airports, and many cafés and restaurants.

-Mobile telephones in New Zealand
+Mobile phones in New Zealand

 Postal services in New Zealand

+The New Zealand postal service is known for being reliable and user-friendly.
 Overseas post is charged by weight.
-As New Zealand is quite far from the US and Europe, expats should be aware that shipping heavy items can be very expensive.
+As New Zealand is quite far from the US and Europe, expats should be aware that shipping heavy items can be expensive.